usc-cosmolab/cosmolab-site-v2/README.md

 # Cosmolab website

-This website is currently being hosted in this staging area: https://usc-cosmolab.github.io/cosmolab-site-v2  .
+This website is hosted in this staging area: https://usc-cosmolab.github.io/cosmolab-site-v2  and is also linked from usc.cosmolab.edu.
-Changes made to this repository should be immediately reflected at that link.
+Changes made to this repository should be reflected at those links.